Minmaya Station: Station layout

-Minmaya Station has one island platform connected to the station building by a level crossing; however, one side of the platform is not in use.
+Minmaya Station had one island platform connected to the station building by a level crossing.

 History

 Minmaya Station was opened on October 21, 1958, as Miumaya Station on the Japanese National Railways (JNR).
 With the privatization of the JNR on April 1, 1987, it came under the operational control of JR East.
 It officially adopted the present pronunciation of its name on March 16, 1991.
 The station became unstaffed on June 1, 2019.

+On 3 August 2022, service between Kanita and Minmaya was suspended indefinitely following heavy rainfall and flooding.
+On 10 June 2025, JR East, Aomori Prefecture, and the two municipalities along the affected section agreed to abolish passenger railway service in April 2027 and replace it with road transportation, including buses and taxis.
+The replacement services will integrate existing bus and taxi services and add new routes.
+JR East will contribute more than ¥3 billion to a nonprofit organization established jointly with local governments to operate the replacement transportation for 18 years.